Start of the Year for Your Construction Company

 Perform Employee Reviews

 Employee reviews are typically done at specific milestones and anniversaries.
-Be sure to add the dates to your calendar for reviews.
-Provide the payroll manager with pay increases when they occur.
+Add the dates to your calendar for employee reviews to stay on schedule.

 You celebrated the accomplishments, looked at the budget, and planned for the upcoming year at the end of the year.
 If your construction company is in a growth and expansion stage, start planning for the next hire.
 Along with the employee manual, update the employee welcome packet and onboarding materials.

 Next comes recruiting and training.
 A successful recruiting effort is an ongoing process.
 Employee retention in the construction industry tends to look like a revolving door.
 Implement thoughtful recruiting programs and provide quality training.
-Offer a career path rather than “just a job.”
-Providing regular reviews and opportunities for career growth are valuable tools for retaining employees.
+Offer a career path that provides opportunities for growth, as a valuable tools to retain employees.

 Improve Safety Program

 Improve your safety program by making it a priority.
-While planning for the year ahead, lay out a calendar of toolbox talks, appoint a safety coordinator and implement the Safe + Sound program.
+To plan for the year ahead; lay out a calendar of toolbox talks, appoint a safety coordinator and implement the Safe + Sound program.
 Safe + Sound is a year-round program with week-long events in August.

 Line Up Subcontractors

-Many subcontractors and general contractors have worked well together for years, but change is inevitable.
-Sooner or later, the general contractor will need to widen the net and look for subcontractors.
+General contractors and subcontractors can establish great relationships and work well together for years.
+Change is inevitable, general contractors may find the need to widen the net and look for additional subcontractors.

 - Does the subcontractor have the capacity to provide labor and equipment?

-- Can the subcontractor schedule labor when your schedule needs it?
+- Can the subcontractor schedule labor to accommodate your schedule?